CrystalTechSAS/jcrystal_documentation/server/webservices.md

 ## Responses

+- The **value returned** by the method is the response of the web service.
+The type of the returned value is the same used on the code generated to consume this web service.

 A web service can return:

 - Native types and native object types (int, Integer, long, Long, boolean, Boolean, double, Double)
 - String.
-- CrystalDates* (Use them instead of any Date class).
 - Enumerations.
+- [CrystalDates*](utils/crystal_dates.md) (Use them instead of any Date class).
 - Entities.
 - Post types.
 - Jsonify data transfer objects.